 - Click the panel menu for the Project panel, and choose Metadata Display.
 Select the check box for any heading you would like to appear.

 - No, you can duplicate, rename, or delete clips in your Project panel, and nothing will happen to your original media files.
-Adobe Premiere Pro is a nondestructive editor and will not modify your original files.
+Premiere Pro is a nondestructive editor and will not modify your original files.

 - The spacebar plays and stops.
 J, K, and L can be used like a shuttle controller to play backward and forward, and the arrow keys can be used to move one frame backward or one frame forward.